PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 <BuiltBy people={["Frank Hamand"]} />

 Everyone loves ad-blockers.
 But, for a lot of our customers, they stop data from reaching PostHog.
 You can already deploy a reverse proxy to PostHog Cloud to get around this, but it’s a somewhat convoluted process that requires you to jump through 16 hoops and login to AWS.
-[Our docs on this are great](/docs/advanced/proxy), but the process is a bit intimidating and far from straightforward.
+[Our docs on this are great](/docs/advanced/proxy), but Frank decided to build a better solution.

-So we’ve gone ahead and built the reverse proxy functionality right into PostHog.
+During the hackathon, he built the reverse proxy functionality right into PostHog.
 The option is tucked away in the PostHog settings.
 Simply add in any domain you control and the system will spit out a CNAME that you then need to set in your DNS provider.
 Wait a few seconds for the update to happen and voila, the reverse proxy is live.

 ### HERMES